Friday, July 29, 2016

 The food was good, but not so good I'd drive across Austin in the rain to pluck down $10 for a BLT on a donut again.

-The creamy corn was wonderful, though.
+The creamy corn was wonderful.

 As was the Dirty Bird - lemon pepper chicken breast with pesto, fresh mozzarella, and red peppers.

-I had hoped that Bubbie would have his license and car by now, but the infrastructure and wheels of progress at Camp Rustown are moving along so slooowly.
+I had hoped that Bubbie would have his license and car by now, but the infrastructure and wheels of progress at Camp Rustown are moving along so slowly.
 Hopefully, it will get resolved soon - The Girl is driving home this weekend and she and Scout are discussing her selling the Accord to him.
 That way, Bubbie will drive the Baja.
 And all six of us will have wheels.

 Wednesday, July 27, 2016